 Today, the problem is that this anxiety is in overdrive, and most of us don’t know how to turn it off.
-As a primary care physician, I often see patients struggle with work/life balance, relationships, financial stress and the inability to disconnect from it all.

 In this era of where “screen” time often takes over “me” time, how can we stave off the blues and de-stress?
 While it’s not always easy to tame our emotions, the following tips and tricks can be useful to calm the storms in our daily lives.

 Different systems in our bodies are activated both during and after exercise.
 These systems release substances known as neurotransmitters, such as endorphins (your body’s natural opioids), nitric oxide, serotonin, catecholamines and endocannabinoids, which all help modulate pain perception and help relieve anxiety, stress and depression.